-The DLL may be enabled or disabled by programming MR1[0] during the LOAD MODE command (see Figure 52 (page 148)).
+The DLL may be enabled or disabled by programming MR1[0] during the LOAD MODE command, as shown in Figure 51 (page 140).
 The DLL must be enabled for normal operation.
-DLL enable is required during power-up initialization and upon returning to normal operation, after having disabled the DLL for the purpose of debugging or evaluation.
+DLL enable is required during power-up initialization and upon returning to normal operation after having disabled the DLL for the purpose of debugging or evaluation.
 Enabling the DLL should always be followed by resetting the DLL using the appropriate LOAD MODE command.

-If the DLL is enabled prior to entering self refresh mode, the DLL is automatically disabled when entering the SELF REFRESH operation and is automatically re-enabled and reset upon exit of the SELF REFRESH operation.
-If the DLL is disabled prior to entering self refresh mode, the DLL remains disabled, even upon exit of the SELF REFRESH operation until it is re-enabled and reset.
+If the DLL is enabled prior to entering self refresh mode, the DLL is automatically disabled when entering SELF REFRESH operation and is automatically reenabled and reset upon exit of SELF REFRESH operation.
+If the DLL is disabled prior to entering self refresh mode, the DLL remains disabled even upon exit of SELF REFRESH operation until it is reenabled and reset.